joe-mccann-dev/odin-flight-booker/README.md

     - Click on "Book Flight" next to a returned flight.
     - Enter your passenger information.
     - Click "Complete Booking".
-    - letter_opener opens confirmation email in a browser tab in development OR sends you an actual email in [production](https://raven-reservations.herokuapp.com/)
+    - letter_opener opens confirmation email in a browser tab in development OR SendGrid sends you an actual email in [production](https://raven-reservations.herokuapp.com/)

 ### Running the Tests